 Only acts of love—even the most mundane—are eternal.
 This is the fulfillment of Christ’s love in Teresa.
 Christ called, motivated, enabled, and guided her.
 She started with five rupees and a strong faith, and founded a community of thousands spanning the globe.
 Her work is now united to the same vital force of God.
 She lives in its embrace, and through it continues to inspire us to good works.
 She achieved her ultimate goal, which was for Christ to be her “All in all.”

 In March of 2009, Benedict journeyed to Angola to express his compassion for their suffering amidst war and destruction, and to provide hope.
 He encouraged the youth to rebuild their nation and reshape their future by unleashing “the power of the Holy Spirit within you, the power from on high!”
 This is the real “giant within,” the real force that shapes one’s life and society in an authentic way.
 This Labor Day, St. Teresa of Calcutta teaches us that work must be based in love in order to be truly fruitful.
 This truth applies to all work, whether one is building a Manhattan skyscraper or serving the destitute in Calcutta.

-(Editor’s note: This article originally appeared on the CWR site on September 4, 2016.)
+(Editor’s note: This article was originally published in slightly different form on September 4, 2016.)

 If you value the news and views Catholic World Report provides, please consider donating to support our efforts.
 Your contribution will help us continue to make CWR available to all readers worldwide for free, without a subscription.
 Thank you for your generosity!